 (Same as above, just delivered via email)

-Or join our email group by filling out the form below.
+Join our weekly email group by filling out the form below.
 From time to time I'll send out special tips, articles, news, deals and other free goodies!